DWTechs/Checkard.js/README.md

 ```

-Number methods take a number as parameter
+Number methods take a number as parameter.
-Use isNumber() method before any number method if you are not sure about the type of the variable is number
+Use **isNumber()** before any number method if you are not sure about the variable type you will receive.

 Example :